onchainlabs1/exploratory/README.md

 ### MODEL DEPLOYMENT DEMONSTRATION REPO:
 https://github.com/onchainlabs1/lemay

-🚀 Thanks for checking this out! 😊 Excited to see what we can create together—let's make something awesome! 🚀
+🚀 Thanks for checking this out! 😊 Excited to see what we can create together — let's make something awesome! 🚀